rsearls/PetStore/README.md

 It's last implementation, version PetStore1.3.2, was for the Java EE 1.3 platform.
-It used the [EJB 2.0](http://en.wikipedia.org/wiki/Enterprise_JavaBeans) programming model which is no longer supported by current Java EE platforms.
+It used the [EJB 2.0](http://en.wikipedia.org/wiki/Enterprise_JavaBeans) programming model which is no longer supported by current Java EE implementations.
 It was replaced by EJB 3.0 in the Java EE 1.4 platform.
 This is a pre MAVEN project.
 The project uses ANT to build.

 Sun stopped maintaining this project in 2007.